AbdulSamad200/AbdulSamad200/README.md

 - 📫 **How to reach me:**
   Feel free to reach out via email at **kabdulsamad2003@gmail.com**.
   Connect with me on **[LinkedIn]([https://www.linkedin.com/in/abdulsamad/)**](https://www.linkedin.com/in/khaja-abdul-samad-20a4472b4/) for professional updates and networking!

-- 😄 **Pronouns:** He/Him

-- ⚡ **Fun fact:**
-  I can spend hours fine-tuning a deep learning model, but I still need multiple cups of tea to get through debugging sessions! 🍵

 ---

-**Thank you for visiting my GitHub profile!**
-I’m excited to learn, grow, and make a positive impact in the world of **Artificial Intelligence**.
-Let's connect and build something amazing together!